-Applicant was made aware of the Government's financial considerations security concerns during his 2013 interview.
+Applicant was made aware of the Government's financial considerations security concerns when he completed his 2014 SCA, during his August 2014 interview, when he received the SOR, and when he was provided the FORM.
 He was allowed a period of 30 days after receipt of the FORM to produce evidence in extenuation and mitigation.
-He failed to provide any documentary evidence to show he has been in contact with his creditors, or that he attempted to settle, pay, or otherwise resolve his delinquent debts since he acquired them.
-Applicant also failed to establish that he has sufficient income to keep his debts in current status and to continue making progress paying his delinquent debts.
+He failed to provide any documentary evidence to show he has been in contact with his creditors, or that he attempted to settle or pay his delinquent debts since he acquired them.